Common Questions

 Q: Is this the breed that they eat in Korea?

 However, the situation in Korea is changing.
 Before, Koreans would say, "Why would I want to own a dog?", but now the attitude has changed to "Maybe I'll try owning a dog."
 The result is not only the increase of pet ownership of all types of breeds but also an increase in owner-surrenders.
 The disposable pet attitude that afflicts first-world countries like the U.S. is also present in Korea.
 Unlike the U.S. though, where there are municipal shelters in every city and private rescue groups, there are less options for unwanted dogs in Korea.
-This is why one will see mastiffs, golden retrievers, toy breeds, huskies, as well as native spitz-types in the meat markets.
+This is why one had seen mastiffs, golden retrievers, toy breeds, huskies, as well as native spitz-types in the meat markets.